redis/redis-benchmarks-specification/Readme.md

 * **STATUS: Experimental** [`redis-benchmarks-spec-api`](https://github.com/filipecosta90/redis-benchmarks-specification/tree/main/redis_benchmarks_specification/__api__/) : contains the API that translates the POST HTTP request that was triggered by github.com/redis/redis upstream changes, and fetches the relevant git/source info and coverts it into an event ( tracked within redis ).

 * **STATUS: Experimental** [`redis-benchmarks-spec-builder`](https://github.com/filipecosta90/redis-benchmarks-specification/tree/main/redis_benchmarks_specification/__builder__/): contains the benchmark build agent utility that receives an event indicating a new build variant, generates the required redis binaries to test, and triggers the benchmark run on the listening agents.

 * **STATUS: Experimental** [`redis-benchmarks-spec-sc-coordinator`](https://github.com/filipecosta90/redis-benchmarks-specification/tree/main/redis_benchmarks_specification/__self_contained_coordinator__/): contains the coordinator utility that listens for benchmark suite run requests and setups the required steps to spin the actual benchmark topologies and to trigger the actual benchmarks.

+* **STATUS: Experimental** [`redis-benchmarks-spec-client-runner`](https://github.com/filipecosta90/redis-benchmarks-specification/tree/main/redis_benchmarks_specification/__runner__/): contains the client utility that triggers the actual benchmarks against an endpoint provided.
+This tool is setup agnostic and expects the DB to be properly spinned beforehand.

 ## Contributing guidelines